yard

 A solid row of privacy trees solves problems that fences do not.
 They block views, muffle noise, and give you something green to look at in every season.
 The trick is picking the right trees for your zone and yard size, then planting them correctly.

 What follows is the practical breakdown: planning, spacing, and planting a living screen that fills in.
 We will look at evergreen workhorses like dense arborvitae hedges, mixed screens with flowering shrubs, and options for tight suburban lots.
-By the end, you can lay out a planting plan that fits your space and keeps the neighbors from seeing your patio.
+You can use it to lay out a planting plan that fits your space and keeps the neighbors from seeing your patio.

 lightbulbDecide What Kind of Privacy You Really Need